IAPViewer Privacy Policy

 Important: No MAC addresses from your network are ever transmitted to IEEE or any external service.
 The OUI databases are public reference data downloaded once and cached for offline use.
 Your network data stays on your device.

-AP Compatibility Matrix (Internet)
+AP Compatibility Data (Internet)

 Important: This request contains no information about you, your network, or your devices.
 It is equivalent to downloading a public JSON file from a website.